crystal-linux/branding/README.md

 We ask to be referred to as `Crystal` (not `Crystal GNU/Linux`)

- "Crystal Linux" and `the Crystal Linux distribution` are also applicable in situations where `Crystal` would be too broad or confusing of a term.
+ `Crystal Linux` and `the Crystal Linux distribution` are also applicable in situations where `Crystal` would be too broad or confusing of a term.

 ## Use of Logo